VinayHajare/Hamming-Code-Error-Detection-Correction-Tool/README.md

 1. **🔗 Access the Application**

-    Open your web browser and navigate to `http://localhost:8080/your-webapp-context/`.
+    Open your web browser and navigate to `http://localhost:8080/Web-Based Data-Transmission-Error-Detection-and Correction-Tool/`.

 2. **📝 Encode Data**